o3de/o3de.org/content/docs/userguide/ui/animating/tweener.md

 ---
-description: ' Use &ALYlong;''s Scripted Tweener Entity system to create animations in your game''s UI. '
+description: ' Use Amazon Lumberyard''s Scripted Tweener Entity system to create animations in your game''s UI. '
 title: Scripted Tweener Entity System
 ---